5 Ways 3D Scanning Personalizes AR Learning Experiences

 by stpiercy on Dec 18, 2018

-AR in classrooms, what is it and what you can do with it?
+The AR learning experience in classrooms: what is it and what you can do with it?

 The ISTE suggests AR (Augmented Reality) is a new path to personalizing learning for students that allows teachers to enrich learning materials for individual student’s goals.
 But for teachers already committed to creating a flexible environment for all learners, how AR can help might need some explanation.
 AR, like all new tech, requires an initial push of extra research and effort to implement, but it’s worth the effort.